10:00AM-5:30PM

 Manuel Coelho Baptista de… Image

-The NHMMCBL, housed in the former Boa Nova Military Hospital, is home to the MAH’s Military and Armaments Management Unit and Uniforms Management Unit, and is the only Portuguese museum not part of the Ministry of Defense dedicated to this subject.
+The NHMMCBL, housed in the former Boa Nova Military Hospital, hosts the Military and Armament Management Unit and the Uniform Management Unit of the Angra do Heroísmo Museum.
+It is the only Portuguese museum dedicated to this theme that is not integrated into the Ministry of Defense.

-This collection is brought to the public through three long-term thematic exhibitions which, alongside an explanation of the evolution and functionality of weapons and an invitation to reflect on the major ethical, moral and social issues inherent in war conflicts, document the personality and personal experiences of the patron Manuel Coelho Baptista de Lima and the history of the building itself.
+This collection is presented to the public through three long-term thematic exhibitions.
+In addition to explaining the evolution and functionality of weapons and inviting reflection on the major ethical, moral, and social issues inherent in armed conflicts, these exhibitions also document the personality and personal experiences of the patron, Manuel Coelho Baptista de Lima, as well as the history of the building itself.

 Long-term exhibitions